probablyinthevents/probablyinthevents/README.md

 Note that my username isn't serious.
 But in a short note, it was rushed.
 It's nice to meet you.

+I aspire to be an animator and wish to work with animation groups/companies in the future.

 C+H (Cuddle+hug/hide) are fine.
 You're always welcome.

-Whispers are mainly preferred since I'll be off sometimes; I draw offsite such as Pucca content, even other childhood shows/movies.
+Whispers are mainly preferred since I'll be off sometimes, I may also miss your whispers so please give me a moment unless you'd wanna spam me; I draw offsite such as Pucca content, even other childhood shows/movies, I'm a really busy artist.

-Limbus Company and Minecraft are what I currently enjoy right now.
+Limbus Company and Minecraft (Story Mode) are what I currently enjoy right now.

 Noting for any fans though: I haven't watched any Pucca content since it's been years, so chances are that I may be slow for topics related to the fandom for newer content, but I do have some knowledge.
 I also prefer gifs, graphics, etc, of the show more than the seasons.